edgeimpulse/multi-impulse-deployment-block/README.md

 # Deployment block to merge multiple impulses

-Note: Implemented for EON projects only.
-Anomaly detection blocks not tested.

 ## Usage

 Required flags:
 - ```--api-keys <key_1>,<key_2>,<key_n>,...```
-List of API keys of projects to include in the muti impulse package
+List of API keys of projects to include in the multi-impulse deployment

 - ```--quantization-map <0/1>,<0/1>,<0/1>,...```
 List of the switches for quantization for each of the impulses for which API keys were provided.
 0 - NOT quantized; 1 - QUANTIZED.

-By default the EON compiled model is used, if you want to use full tflite then add the option `--full-tflite` and be sure to include a recent version of tensorflow lite compiled for your device architecture in the root of your project in a folder named `tensorflow-lite`
+By default the EON compiled model is used, if you want to use regular tflite then add the option `--engine=tflite`.
+When switching between using EON compiled and regular tflite models, a `--force-build` flag is needed.

 By default, the block will download cached version of builds.
 You can force new builds using the `--force-build` option.
 If a cached version of the required build is not available, an exception will inform about it.